 This study employs a quantitative approach by analyzing the numerical data obtained from the survey results.
-The survey is based on practitioners in various departments of retail enterprises in Guangzhou, China, and this study is conducted from November to December 2022.
+The survey is based on practitioners in various departments of retail enterprises in Guangzhou, China, and this study is conducted from November to ing, modifying, or reprinting, is not permitted December 2022.